…is that the question?

 Later, training garb began to develop and change.
-Ellis Amdur, one of my teachers, and others have posited that the modern gi was likely an adaptation of the Edo period (1603-1868) Japanese firefighter’s coat.
+Ellis Amdur, one of my teachers, and others have posited that the modern gi was likely an adaptation of the Japanese firefighter’s coat from the Edo period (1603-1868)

-(BTW, any modern gi makers wanna make this in today’s competition-legal cut?
+(BTW, any modern gi makers wanna make this in a competition-legal cut?
 I bet you’d sell a TON!)

 Kano’s keikogi – compare with the firefighter coat…